 What Is Section 75?

 Section 75 is a part of the CCA that deals with credit card purchases and who is liable when misrepresentation or breach of contract occurs.
 When a consumer doesn’t get what they paid for, they can file a Section 75 claim, and according to the law, both the merchant and the credit card issuer are equally liable.
-This is a significant difference from the US law, which makes the merchant alone liable.

 One important detail is that if the credit card purchase was only a down payment or deposit, Section 75 still covers the entire purchase, even if the remaining balance was paid via some other means.